 8:22 am - “We are going to fly”

-9:52 am - Doug sent the photo “The Astronauts are in the shuttle and the weather is holding”
+9:52 am - Doug sent the photo with the caption “The Astronauts are in the shuttle and the weather is holding”

 10:53 am - Doug called me to tell me it was looking really really good!